 - During the 2011 BoardSource Leadership Forum, the MATHCOUNTS Foundation was awarded Honorable Mention in the Prudential Leadership Awards for Outstanding Nonprofit Boards.

-- MATHCOUNTS is recognized by Charity Navigator as a 3-star charity, indicating the Foundation "exceeds or meets industry standards and performs as well as or better than most charities in its Cause."
+- MATHCOUNTS is recognized by Charity Navigator as a 4-star charity, indicating the Foundation "exceeds industry standards and outperforms most charities in its Cause."

 - MATHCOUNTS received the 2018 Platinum GuideStar Nonprofit Profile Seal of Transparency, the highest level of recognition offered by GuideStar.